bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-architecture-diagram.md

 The platform architecture diagram provides a clear visual representation of the layout within the datacenter.
 It showcases the locations of different clusters and outlines the diverse range of services and features that each cluster offers.

-To view the diagram you will need to follow the directions below as it is content protected by IDIR login.
+[View the diagram](https://digital.gov.bc.ca/cloud/services/private/internal-resources/) (protected by IDIR login).
 The diagram serves as a valuable tool for understanding how the datacenter's resources are organized and how various services are distributed across the infrastructure:

-1. Head on over to the [Private cloud](https://digital.gov.bc.ca/cloud/private/) main page

-2. Find the section: **Internal resources**.
-Please note that this section is password-restricted for private cloud resources (IDIR protected)

-3. Click on the button  **Login with Keycloak**

-4. Log in with IDIR

-5. Find the section: **Platform architecture diagram**

----
 ---

 ## Related pages